deividcaikin/endofmodulereadme/README.md

 -----

 ## Table Creation Queries (Implemented within python jupyter notebook)

+SECTION 4 provides 3 tables creation: users, roles and products.
+Run this SECTION to either recreate or newly create tables if deleted during testing.

-They are run via Jupyter Notebook as many times as needed, as it provides the ability to recreate tables if they are deleted during testing proccess
+They are run via Jupyter Notebook as many times as needed, as it provides the ability to recreate tables if they are deleted during testing proccess.

 -----

 ## User Management
+Run SECTION 5 code to build classes UserManipulation, User

 ### UserManipulation Class
 Handles database actions related to users such as registration, login, retrieving user details, updating user information, and deleting users.